S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 -   Our understanding of the driver is _accurate_ and _sufficient_ for determining a suitable requirement
 -   The intended outcome(s) are _achievable_ and _valuable_ (in relation to the driver)
--   The condition we want to establish (or maintain) is _suitable_ and _sufficient_ for achieving that outcome
+-   The enabling conditions we want to establish (or maintain) are _suitable_ and _sufficient_ for achieving that outcome

 These assumptions are based on the information available at the time, as well as the level of understanding and experience we have about the situation we are dealing with.
 Any of these assumptions may be wrong.
 Therefore, requirements need to be tested, monitored, and, if necessary, changed over time.

-When interventions are implemented as designed but don't work as expected, being able to revisit both outcome(s) and condition separately helps determine what needs to be improved:
+When interventions are implemented as designed but don't work as expected, being able to revisit both outcomes and enabling conditions separately helps determine what needs to be improved:

--   **The design of the intervention is flawed**: we implemented the intervention, but it didn't fulfill the condition and also did not achieve the intended outcome(s).
+-   **The design of the intervention is flawed**: we implemented the intervention, but it didn't establish the enabling conditions, and also did not achieve the intended outcome(s).
--   **The assumed condition is inappropriate or insufficient** for achieving the intended outcome(s): the condition was met, but it didn't lead to the outcome we intended.
+-   **The assumed condition is inappropriate or insufficient** for achieving the intended outcome(s): the enabling conditions were met, but it didn't lead to the outcome we intended.
 -   **The intended outcome(s) are unsuitable**: we achieved the outcome(s) we intended, but the driver was not adequately addressed.
 -   **The intended outcome(s) are unattainable**: they have not been achieved, and it appears unrealistic to expect they can be achieved in this context.